myhumm/humm-js-sdk/README.md

 **Step 1 - redirect uri (browser):**

-To use the authentication you have to host a callback.html file on your server and set it as the redirect_uri in your app settings and when initializing the SDK.
+To use the authentication you have to host a callback.html file on your server and set it as the redirect_uri in your app.

 This callback.html file needs to contain just a few lines: